 A thyroid phantom mold was made from potassium alginate and sodium alginate for modeling the normal-sized thyroid glands as a reference (19-21).
 The length, width, and depth of the thyroid phantom were 60, 20, and 15 mm, respectively.
 Agar solution and radiopharmaceuticals were then poured into the mold and stirred until the concentration of radioactivity was homogeneous.
-After 30 min, the agar solidified and was usable as a thyroid phantom.
+After 30 minutes, the agar solidified and was usable as a thyroid phantom.
 A parathyroid adenoma phantom was made using a similar method.
-We gave it a diameter of 8 mm and a cylindric height of 7 mm based on the size of parathyroid adenomas resected from patients (22,23).
-This phantom was fixed to the lower quadrant of the left
+We determined that it had a diameter of 8 mm and cylindrical height of 7 mm based on the parathyroid adenomas resected from the patients (22,23).
+This phantom was fixed to the lower quadrant of the left lobe of the thyroid phantom using a needle.
+Thyroid phantoms with or without a parathyroid adenoma phantom were fixed in the center of a 1500-ml cylindrical plastic bottle (30 cm circumference) filled with radiotracer-containing water, which was used to simulate an adult neck with background activity.